kieselsteini/pix/README.md

 ### pix.clear([color])
 Clear the whole screen with the given *color*.
-It will be 0 on default.
+It will be the clear color on default.
 ```lua
 pix.clear() -- clear the whole screen
 pix.clear(15) -- clear the screen with color 15